 Visiting our nation’s capital, key historic sites, museums, and college campuses in the Washington, D.C., area.

 The program will culminate in meetings with elected officials and/or congressional staff on Capitol Hill, and an issue rally to bring attention to a cause selected by the 2020 cohort!

 Cost and Session Information

-The ACLU Summer Advocacy Institute will run from Saturday, July 20 through Friday, July 26, 2019.
-A tuition fee of $2,500 per student covers all experiential learning activities, off-campus social events, hotel accommodations, and all student meals.
-The ACLU has generous full and partial scholarships for families that qualify for financial aid.
+The ACLU High School Program will run from Wednesday, July 22 through Tuesday, July 28, 2020.
+A tuition fee of $2,300 per student covers all experiential learning activities, off-campus social events, hotel accommodations, and all student meals.
+The ACLU has generous full and partial scholarships for families that qualify.